koad7/scalable-go/README.md

 # scalable-go

-A template Go app to build scalable applications
+A template Go app to build scalable applications with:

+- HTTP routes
+- OpenAPI Specification